-Dusty Miller: The fresh new variety ‘New Look’ is one of the most productive and unique foliage plants around.
-This special dusty Miller features tall, thick stems with large, smooth-edged silver leaves.
+The variety ‘New Look’ (pictured above) is one of the most productive and unique foliage plants around.
+This special dusty miller features tall, thick stems with large, smooth-edged silver leaves.
 The more you pick it, the more stems it produces.
 Ready to cut just 4 months from sowing, this hardworking plant will reward you with buckets of fuzzy, silvery foliage all season long.
 In warmer areas it will perennialize if mulched.

-Cut foliage is prone to wilting in the heat, so harvest during the coolest part of the day and place directly into water to rest for a few hours before arranging.
+Cut foliage is prone to wilting in the heat, so harvest during the coolest part of the day and place immediately in water to rest for a few hours before arranging.
 Stems will last 7 to 10 days in the vase.

-Dill: ‘Bouquet’ (pictured above) is an early-maturing variety that produces tall stems loaded with large chartreuse umbels.
-This plant is super versatile and makes a wonderful addition to summer bouquets.
-It’s beautiful when stems have just set seeds.
-And everyone loves dill’s nostalgic scent.
+‘Bouquet’ (pictured above) is an early-maturing variety that produces tall stems loaded with large, chartreuse umbels.
+This plant is extremely versatile and makes a wonderful addition to summer bouquets.
+It’s beautiful when stems have just set seeds, and everyone loves dill’s nostalgic scent.

 Harvest when umbels are fully open and bright yellow-green, and remove some of the ferny foliage near the base of the stem.
-Expect a vase life of 10 days.
+Expect a vase life of 7 to 10 days.

-Bee balm (Monarda): While all kinds of monarda are very productive, the annual variety ‘Lambada’ is even more notable than the perennials.
+While all kinds of Monarda are very productive, the annual variety ‘Lambada’ (pictured above) is even more notable than the perennials.
 The plant is easy to grow from seed in spring, has foliage that smells like Earl Grey tea, and holds well in arrangements.
 Its unusual overall coloring—a mix of green, gray, and soft purple—and the whorl-shaped blooms make it more useful as a filler plant, like bells of Ireland, than as an actual flower.

 It can be succession-planted throughout the summer, and it churns out an enormous volume from even the smallest planting.

-Chocolate Lace Flower: The variety ‘Dara’, a large-flowered burgundy-chocolate-colored Queen Anne’s Lace, has been an absolute hit at our farm from day one.
+The variety ‘Dara’ (pictured above), a large-flowered, burgundy-chocolate-colored Queen Anne’s lace, has been an absolute hit at our farm from day one.
 It looks great en masse, pairs well with almost anything, and blooms for most of the summer from just one planting.
 The lacy umbels come in a range of sizes and shades, adding a dramatic, airy quality to finished arrangements.

-Space plantings and stake just as you would Queen Anne’s Lace.
+Space plantings and stake just as you would Queen Anne’s lace.
 Cut when flowers have fully opened and flower heads are flattened across the top.
-Expect a vase life of 6 to 8 days in the vase with floral preservative.
+Expect a vase life of 6 to 8 days with floral preservative.

-Love in a Puff (pictured above): These long, ferny-leaved vines are loaded with tiny white blossoms and the intriguing green, balloon-like pods resemble miniature paper lanterns.
+The long, ferny-leaved vines of love-in-a-puff (pictured above) are loaded with tiny white blossoms, and the intriguing green, balloon-like pods resemble miniature paper lanterns.
 What is even more magical is that inside each balloon are tiny black seeds imprinted with perfect white hearts.
 These vigorous growers will scramble up and over a trellis in no time.
 Woven into an arrangement, this beauty will take any creation to a whole new level.

 Start seed indoors in pots 8 to 10 weeks before last frost; transplant out after all danger of frost has passed.
-Love in a Puff is very sensitive to cold; wait until weather has warmed to plant out.
+Love-in-a-puff is very sensitive to cold; wait until the weather has warmed to plant out.
 Provide a strong trellis or support for vines to climb.

 Choose stems that have firmed up and are covered in little green lanterns.
-Cut foliage is prone to wilting in the heat, so harvest during the coolest part of the day and place directly into water to rest for a few hours before arranging.
+Cut foliage is prone to wilting in the heat, so harvest during the coolest part of the day and place immediately in water to rest for a few hours before arranging.
 Stems will last a good week in the vase if flower preservative is used.

-Raspberry greens: I started using this wonderful foliage in bouquets years ago, and it is still on my top favorite list of things we grow.
-The greens last more than 2 weeks in the vase and are wildly productive, providing foliage all season long.
+I started using this wonderful foliage in bouquets years ago, and it is still on my top favorite list of things we grow.
+The greens (pictured above) last up to 2 weeks in the vase and are wildly productive, providing foliage all season long.

-Red-Leaf Hibiscus: With dramatic deep burgundy foliage that resembles Japanese maple leaves, the variety ‘Mahogany Splendor’ provides great height to garden borders and adds drama to large container plantings.
+With dramatic deep burgundy foliage that resembles Japanese maple leaves, the variety ‘Mahogany Splendor’ (pictured above) provides great height to garden borders and adds drama to large container plantings.
 Grown primarily for its striking, serrated foliage, hibiscus only flowers indoors in temperate regions.
 The more you cut this heat- and drought-tolerant plant, the more it produces.

-Start seed indoors in 4-inch (10-cm) pots 4 to 6 weeks before last frost; transplant out after all danger of frost has passed.
+Start seed indoors in 4-in (10-cm) pots 4 to 6 weeks before last frost; transplant out after all danger of frost has passed.

 Harvest during the coolest part of the day once the foliage is mature and leathery and the tips are no longer floppy.
-Strip the lower half of the leaves off and sear stem ends ends in boiling water for 5 to 7 seconds.
-Expect a vase life of 7 days or more.
+Strip leaves from the lower half of the stem and sear stem ends in boiling water for 5 to 7 seconds.
+Expect a vase life of 7 days.

-Scented geranium: This foliage makes an amazing base for arrangements from midsummer to late autumn.
+This foliage makes an amazing base for arrangements from midsummer to late autumn.
 The variety ‘Chocolate Mint’ (pictured above) is worthy of special mention; with large leaves splashed with burgundy veins, it is hands down my favorite.
-I also adore ‘Attar of Roses.’
+I also adore ‘Attar of Roses’.
 The smells are just as the names indicate.
 You can order plants from Select Seeds.

-Start from plants in spring, after any danger of frost has passed.
-If left to grow, stems can reach 3 feet (1 m), making them perfect for large bouquets.
-Space all plants 1 foot (30 cm) apart in full sun.
+Start from plants in spring, after all danger of frost has passed.
+If left to grow, stems can reach 3 ft (1 m), making them perfect for large bouquets.
+Space all plants 1 ft (30 cm) apart in full sun.
 I grow mine under a low tunnel—the added heat encourages lush, vigorous growth and allows me to plant them earlier in the season and keep harvesting up until the first hard frost.

 For best results, it’s essential to delay cutting until plants have matured enough to harden up a bit.
-Cut early in the morning or in the cool of the evening, then place stems right into water and let them rest in a cool spot for a few hours.
+Cut early in the morning or in the cool of the evening, then immediately place stems in water and let them rest in a cool spot for a few hours.
 These stems will often last more than a week in the vase with floral preservative.

-Shiso/Perilla frutescens: This culinary herb also happens to be a productive, long-lasting foliage coveted by designers.
-There are several beautiful varieties, including ‘Britton’, which has rich green leaves with a deep red underside.
+This culinary herb also happens to be a productive, long-lasting foliage coveted by designers.
+There are several beautiful varieties, including ‘Britton’, which has rich green leaves with deep red undersides.

 Perilla is easy to grow, and if you give it ample room, you’ll be rewarded with 15 to 20 stems per plant.
 Be sure to let it get nice and ripe before picking, or it will wilt; it’s similar to basil in that regard.
+Harvest when the foliage has become thick and the stems are woody, or any time after a flower spike begins to emerge.
 If you pick it too young, dip stem ends in boiling water for 15 to 20 seconds, and it will perk back up.
 I’ve had stems last 2 weeks in the vase.

-Flowering tobacco: There are a number of varieties grown for cutting; one of my favorites, which we are introducing for 2020, is ‘Rustica’ (pictured above).
-This broad-leaved plant is quite unassuming until it shoots up thick stems loaded with acid green bell-shaped blooms.
+There are a number of varieties grown for cutting, and one of my favorites is ‘Rustica’ (pictured above).
+This broad-leaved plant is quite unassuming until it shoots up thick stems loaded with acid-green, bell-shaped blooms.
 The versatile color works with nearly every palette, and the tall stems are a perfect filler for large-scale arrangements.

 Blossoms are well-loved by pollinators and are fragile, so take care when harvesting.
 Remove spent flowers from the lower half of the stem every few days.
 Expect a vase life of 7 days.

-Ninebark: This is one of the most productive and hardworking shrubs you can grow for cutting.
+Ninebark (pictured above) is one of the most productive and hardworking shrubs you can grow for cutting.
 Beginning in late spring, plants produce flower-loaded stems that are ideal in arrangements.
-Once the flowers fade, they leave behind small clusters of gorgeous seed cases that provide a textural accent to design work.
+Once the flowers fade, they leave behind small clusters of gorgeous seedcases that provide a textural accent to design work.

 I love the green-leaved common ninebark, Physocarpus opulifolius (pictured above), native throughout the eastern U.S. My favorite hybrid varieties are ‘Coppertina’, with brownish burgundy-orange leaves, ‘Summer Wine’, with dark wine-colored leaves, and ‘Diabolo’, which has nearly black foliage.
 Stems have a 10- to 14-day vase life if cut when the leaves are fully mature.

-Apple of Peru: This soaring, easy-to-grow foliage plant is one of our most hardworking fillers on the farm.
+The foliage of apple of Peru (pictured above), a soaring, easy-to-grow plant, is one of our most hardworking fillers on the farm.
 Stems are loaded with glowing green lanterns that appear after their periwinkle blossoms drop, and the plant resembles a giant tomatillo with blue flowers.
 A great addition to the landscape, each plant produces buckets of bouquet material from midsummer to autumn.